cyocum/MERP/README.md

 roll_value_min and roll_value_max
 ```

-On the original MT-1 table, anything less than -151 is an F.  This was
+On the original MT-1 table, anything less than -151 is an F.  This is
-not able to be represented in the DB so you will need to remember that
+not represented in the DB so you will need to remember that when using
-when using this table.
+this table.

 The difficulty list is: